vsharma10/machine_translation/README.md

 # Introduction
-In this notebook, you will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
-Your completed pipeline will accept English text as input and return the French translation.
+In this notebook, a deep neural network was built that functions as part of an end-to-end machine translation pipeline.
+The completed pipeline accepts English text as input and returns the French translation.

 # Setup